xiuxian123/loyals/projects/loyal_devise/README.md

 rails generate devise MODEL
 ```

-Replace MODEL by the class name used for the applications users, it's frequently `User` but could also be `Admin`.
+Replace MODEL by the class name used for the applications users, it's frequently 'User' but could also be 'Admin'.
 This will create a model (if one does not exist) and configure it with default Devise modules.
-Next, you'll usually run `rake db:migrate` as the generator will have created a migration file (if your ORM supports them).
+Next, you'll usually run "rake db:migrate" as the generator will have created a migration file (if your ORM supports them).
 This generator also configures your config/routes.rb file to point to the Devise controller.

 Note that you should re-start your app here if you've already started it.
 Otherwise you'll run into strange errors like users being unable to login and the route helpers being undefined.